krishaamer/green-filter-research/research/literature/sustainability.md

 Design to reduce climate anxiety

--   Whitmarsh et al. (2022)
+-   Whitmarsh et al. (2022) shows how climate anxiety is more prevalent among young people and is a possible motivator for climate action.

--   Ogunbode et al. (2022) find climate anxiety in 32 countries
+-   Ogunbode et al. (2022) finds climate anxiety in 32 countries and also supports the idea that climate anxiety leads to climate activism.

 -   Finds that climate anxiety predicts joining climate action movements